 Accommodation in Seoul

-Most expats will have their housing arranged for them by their employers, ideally in areas and suburbs that are popular with expats.
-These apartments will often be fully furnished.
-If accommodation isn't provided directly by employers, they may still be able to provide some tips on how and where to look for housing.
+Most expats will have their accommodation arranged for them by their employers, ideally in popular residential neighbourhoods.
+These apartments will often come fully furnished.
+If your employer doesn’t provide housing directly, they may still offer guidance on where and how to look for a place to live.

 + PRO: Creature comforts

-South Korean apartments will regularly come with a washing machine, gas range, floor heating and air conditioning.
+South Korean apartments regularly have a washing machine, gas range, floor heating, and air conditioning.
 This is especially true of newer buildings.
-Older buildings may not have these 'extras', but will at least have floor heating installed.
+Older buildings may lack these extras, but will at least have floor heating installed.

-Korean buildings are also very safe.
-Even though the crime rate in South Korea is already quite low, most Seoul apartments will require a gate/front door key or combination as well as the individual door key/combination.
+Korean buildings are also very secure.
+Even though the crime rate in South Korea is already quite low, most Seoul apartments require a gate or front door key or combination, as well as the individual door key or combination.

-Typically, the down-payment on a rental is exorbitant.
-Korean landlords will almost always charge 'key money' under the jeonse rental system, which allows tenants rent-free living.
-Key money functions as a security deposit, but will frequently amount to a large portion of the purchasing price of a property.
-That said, it's possible to find apartments in popular expat areas that follow the conventional renting system, meaning tenants pay a reasonable deposit and make monthly rent payments.
+The down payment on a rental is typically exorbitant.
+Korean landlords almost always charge ‘key money’ under the jeonse rental system, which allows tenants to live rent-free for the lease period.
+Key money functions as a refundable deposit but can amount to a substantial portion of the property’s purchase price.
+Apartments in popular expat areas increasingly follow the wolse (conventional monthly rent) system, where tenants pay a smaller deposit and make monthly rent payments.

 Lifestyle in Seoul